svecosystem/runed/sites/docs/content/utilities/finite-state-machine.md

 });
 ```

-The first argument to `useFSM` is the initial state.
-The second argument is an object with one key
+The first argument to the `FiniteStateMachine` constructor is the initial state.
+The second argument
-for each state.
-Each state then describes which events are valid for that state, and which state
+is an object with one key for each state.
+Each state then describes which events are valid for that
-that event should lead to.
+state, and which state that event should lead to.

 In the above example of a simple switch, there are two states (`on` and `off`).
 The `toggle` event
 in either state leads to the other state.